pierodn/slang/README.md

 ### History
 In 2008, I developed a terrain generator and a 3D rendering engine called [gdevice](https://github.com/pierodn/gdevice).
 While working on this project, I wanted to make the code more consistent and readable.
 This led me to consider bringing GLSL types into C++.
 Surprisingly, I couldn't find a suitable solution, so I decided to create my own GLSL types and operators for C++.

-Now, in 2023, years have passed, and there are new alternatives available.
-However, I'm still not satisfied with these options and continue to search for a solution that matches my vision.
+Despite the years that have passed and the new alternatives that have emerged, I am not satisfied with the neatness, leanness, and efficiency of these options.
+I have therefore decided to maintain and share this elegant solution, which still aligns with my vision.